HoerTech-gGmbH/openMHA/INSTALLATION.md

 copy the examples folder to a writable location inside your user directory.

-On macOS, you can find the examples folder in `/usr/local/share/openmha/examples/`. m-files for interacting with the openMHA from Matlab or Octave are installed in `/usr/local/lib/openmha/mfiles/`, and documentation can be found in `/usr/local/doc/openmha/`.
+On macOS, you can find the examples folder in `/usr/local/share/openmha/examples/` and the reference algorithms can be found in `/usr/local/share/openmha/reference_algorithms`. m-files for interacting with the openMHA from Matlab or Octave are installed in `/usr/local/lib/openmha/mfiles/`, and documentation can be found in `/usr/local/doc/openmha/`.

 ## III.
 Windows installer